 In August 2016, IDX adopted the 2016 Equity Incentive Plan (the 2016 Plan) in which incentive equity awards were authorized to be issued to key employees, officers, directors, and consultants of IDX.
 Under the terms of the 2016 Plan a maximum of 6,287,732 shares of common stock are available for issuance.
 IDX may grant shares of common stock in the form of incentive stock options, nonqualified stock options, restricted stock grants, non-restricted stock grants, or restricted stock units.
 Options granted under the 2016 Plan have a term of ten years and vest over a period of up to 48 months, subject to modification by the Board of Directors.
 The exercise price of the options may not be granted at a price less than 100% of the fair value of the common stock on the date of grant.
-In August 2017, IDX terminated the 2016 Plan and all shares available for issuance were rolled into the 2017 Plan (defined below).
-As of August 3, 2022, there were 265,000 awards outstanding and no shares available for issuance under the 2016 Plan.
+In August 2017, IDX terminated the 2016 Plan and all shares available for issuance under the 2016 Plan.